hibiya-wav/discord-compiler-bot/README.md

     print("Hi There!")
     ```

-If you wish for your compilation to return in your DM's, use `?!compile` instead of `!compile`.
+If you wish for your compilation to return in your DM's, use `.!compile` instead of `!compile`.
+You can also verify the available languages for compilation with this bot using `?compile`.
+To recieve the language options in your DM's, use `.?Compile`

+Sidenote: Please ensure that your Java class is named "Main" and declared as public when compiling in Java.

 ## Hosting
 If you want to host this bot on your own local machine or server, follow these steps: